Quick to:

 Taxi transport within 25 km of your home address (within your region)

-Do you need transport to and from hospital, care provider or care facility?
-Apply for this medical transport through your health insurer.
+Apply for medical transport through your health insurer.

-Transport to and from day care or outpatient’s treatment?
+Transport to and from day care or outpatient’s treatment

-Transport to and from work or education facilities?
+Transport to and from work or education facilities

-Do you need taxi transport to get to work or education facilities?
-Apply to the UWV for transport.
+Apply to the UWV (opens in new tab) for transport.

-Transport for other situations?
+Transport for other situations

 Taxi transport outside 25 km from your home address (outside your region)

-More information about Valys taxi transport?
+More information about Valys

 Go to the Valys (opens in new tab) website or call 0900-9630.